Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is an RSS feed importer and auto blogging WordPress plugin with premium add-ons for additional functionality.
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin that offers a number of premium add-ons for extended functionality.

-For example, the Feed to Post add-on is a feature-filled importer that allows you to import RSS feeds directly into posts.
+For example, the Feed to Post add-on is an advanced importer that allows you to add content to your site automatically by importing RSS feeds directly into your posts.

 For more details, go here: